 Even when spouses are more willing to work together to try and file the necessary paperwork to finalize a divorce in Texas, people should make sure that they fully understand the scope of the decisions they are making.
 Failure to fully appreciate certain aspects of a divorce decree can lead to unexpected consequences that may require additional costly litigation such as filing motions to modify court orders—which are by no means guaranteed to be successful.

 Attorneys for Divorce / Dissolution of Marriage in Houston, TX

 Are you planning on filing for divorce in Southeast Texas?
 You should strongly consider seeking legal representation.
-Contact The Gonzalez Law Group today.
+Contact The Gonzalez Law Group, PLLC today.

 Our experienced Houston divorce lawyers represent clients throughout Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and many others.
 Call (832) 530-4070 right now to have our attorneys review your case and answer all of your legal questions during a free initial consultation.

 Texas Divorce / Dissolution of Marriage Information Center

 In Texas, a court can grant a divorce without regard to a fault when a marriage becomes “insupportable because of discord or conflict of personalities that destroys the legitimate ends of the marital relationship and prevents any reasonable expectation of reconciliation.”
 Divorce in Texas can either be no-fault (simple irreconcilable differences) or fault-based (based on such actions as domestic violence or adultery).

 Grounds for divorce recognized under the Texas Family Code include:

 - Insupportability – Due to discord or conflict of personalities that destroys the legitimate ends of the marital relationship and prevents any reasonable expectation of reconciliation.